Manage VM Clusters

 To add SSH keys to a VM cluster

-Using the Console to Stop, Start, or Reboot a VM Cluster Virtual Machine
+To Stop, Start, or Reboot a VM Cluster Virtual Machine

 Use the console to stop, start, or reboot a virtual machine.

-Using the Console to Check the Status of a VM Cluster Virtual Machine
+To Check the Status of a VM Cluster Virtual Machine

 Review the health status of a VM cluster virtual machine.